 Macroeconomists, policy makers, and researchers at multilateral institutions acknowledge that DEEs face more serious economic challenges than developed economies, notably in the realm of macroeconomic policy and financial stability.
-These negative implications are generally attributed to an alleged underdevelopment of domestic financial systems, a lower quality of institutions, and (a history of) macroeconomic mismanagement (Krugman, 1979; Obstfeld, 1996; Jeanne & Zettelmeyer, 2002; Calvo & Reinhart, 2002).
+These negative implications are generally attributed to an alleged underdevelopment of domestic financial systems, a lower quality of institutions, and (a history of) macroeconomic mismanagement (Obstfeld, 1996; Calvo & Reinhart, 2002).
 This implies that the solution to these financial challenges largely lies in the implementation of appropriate domestic economic policies and institutional reforms, initially fiscal probity, flexible exchange rates and development of domestic markets for securities, and more recently revised to include targeted and temporary capital controls (e.g., IMF, 2012).

 More critical perspectives within economics have placed relative emphasis on the global drivers of financial contagion.
-Eichengreen & Hausmann (1999) argued that financial fragilities were not necessarily the result of policy error but the inability of agents in DEEs to borrow from international financial markets in their own currency, so-called 'original sin'.
-Stiglitz (2010) argues that the risk of financial instability rises with the degree of integration, and that, therefore, the goal should be to design a system, which mitigates against the adverse impacts of unintended contagion being amplified.
-Eichengreen & Gupta (2018) highlight the increasing importance of global factors, relative to national characteristics and policies, in influencing the frequency and duration of 'sudden stops' in capital flows to DEEs.
-This echoes
+Eichengreen and Hausmann (1999) argued that financial fragilities were not necessarily the result of policy error but the inability of agents in DEEs to borrow from international financial markets in their own currency - so-called 'original sin'.
+Stiglitz (2010) argues that the risk of financial instability rises with the degree of integration, and that, therefore, the goal should be to design a system which mitigates against the adverse impacts of unintended contagion being amplified.
+Eichengreen et al. (2018) highlighted the increasing importance of global factors, relative to national characteristics and policies, in influencing the frequency and duration of 'sudden stops' in capital flows to DEEs.
+This echoes Rey's (2015) contention that DEEs are increasingly subjected to a global financial/liquidity cycle over which they have no control, and which renders many domestic policy levers irrelevant.